billypatty/Python/Practice/README.md

-python code i wrote solely for practicing. some of them may be incomplete or not functioning at all.
+python code i wrote solely for practicing. some of them may be incomplete.